 Although I keep to using a limited range of Canon and Sigma equipment, I try to capture the `expression` of my subject matter, which hopefully makes the overall image more dynamic and pleasing.

-I have certain projects I regularly go back to year on year, such as my Kestrel photography, but I cover a very wide range of subject matter including weather, insects, plant life and such like.
+I have certain projects I regularly go back to year on year, such as my annual Kestrel photography, but I cover a very wide range of subject matter including weather, insects, plant life and such like.

 As well as featuring in the media, some of my nature photography has been exhibited locally and nationally alongside my watercolour paintings (i`m an artist too!!).
 This has meant I have been able to reach a wider artistic audience.

-In 2017 it was good to have taken part in two nature woodland walks with the Woodland Trust (with myself carrying out the photography side), and as I have insurances in place I can accept enquiries about involvement with other future walks or projects.
+It has been good to have taken part in two nature woodland walks with the Woodland Trust (with myself carrying out the photography side), and as I have insurances in place I can accept enquiries about involvement with other future walks or projects.
 Alongside this, I also work with the WWT on assisting with their local Dawn Chorus walks and annual guided High-tide watch.

 The range of my work enables me to regularly supply images for the website of WWT National Wetlands Centre Wales, where I volunteer on the Reserve.
 My photography has also been purchased for use with other websites, so please contact me with any enquiry.